remyeltorro/celldetective/docs/source/index.rst

-Welcome to ADCCFactory's documentation!
+Welcome to Celldetective's documentation!
 =======================================

-**ADCCFactory** is a python GUI and functional API to analyze complex mutichannel fluorescence images acquired in the context of antibody-dependent cell cytotoxicity (ADCC) experiments.
+**Celldetective** is a python GUI and functional API to analyze complex mutichannel fluorescence images acquired in the context of antibody-dependent cell cytotoxicity (ADCC) experiments.

-The source code is publicly available on `GitHub <https://github.com/remyeltorro/ADCCFactory/>`_.
+The source code is publicly available on `GitHub <https://github.com/remyeltorro/celldetective/>`_.

 .. note::